In Conversation | Lucy Russell x Clementine Myers

 The language of ‘trauma’ is part of mainstream conversation thanks to the prolific work of individuals such as Bessel Van Der Kolk, Peter Levine, Dan Siegel, Resmaa Menakem and Gabor Mate who posit that trauma doesn’t have to be an abject event such as sexual exploitation, violence or war but it can be the seemingly small, insidious events or circumstances that begin in childhood and compound over time.

 Clients have issues such as anxiety, overwhelm, depression, burn out, anger, abuse, addiction, fear, feeling helpless, not good enough, worthless, useless, ashamed…. feelings may be described as being stuck, frozen, blocked, trapped or lost.
 In discussing the logical cause they may cite an event such as parental divorce, being shouted at by a teacher, being afraid or bullied as a child, moving a lot, being the last to be picked up from school and they dismiss these things as being silly, insignificant, common.
-But these are the traumas that imprint within us– at the time they threaten our sense of safety and belonging and unaddressed, they impact our mental health and sense of self.
+But these are the traumas that lodge within us– at the time they threaten our sense of safety and belonging and unaddressed, they impact our mental health and sense of self.

 Poetry seems to be a great passion of yours, can you guide us to some of your favourite poets and poems and talk a little bit about your relationship with poetry.